Thioridazine hydrochloride overdose

 - Menstrual changes

-- Skin discoloration, bluish (changing to a purplish color)
+- Blue discoloration of the skin (changing to a purplish color)

 Get medical help right away.
 DO NOT make the person throw up unless poison control or a health care provider tells you to.

 Have this information ready: